yasminej0/Loan_Eligibility_Prediction/README.md

 - Individuals who are not self-employed are more inclined to apply for loans.
 - Married males show a higher likelihood of both applying for loans and having their applications approved.
 - A positive credit history increases the likelihood of loan approval.
-- High income does not guarantee loan approval; other factors are considered in the decision-making process.
+- High income does not guarantee loan approval, other factors are considered in the decision-making process.